-The hologram concert revolution is here whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly
+The hologram concert revolution is here, whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly

 Lehman argues that holographic concert shouldn’t be seen as lesser versions of a live show or that they somehow undermine an artist’s legacy.

 “Remember, everything Orbison ever recorded is left untouched by the hologram.
 Nothing is destroyed, but something new is added,” Lehman says.
-“People who are appalled by this should stay home but stop worrying about the ruin of the music world as we know it.”
+“People who are appalled by this should stay home, but stop worrying about the ruin of the music world as we know it.”

 One of Base’s primary objectives is to brand the company’s offerings as premium and respectable entertainment.
 Earlier this year, Base put a hold on an Amy Winehouse concert in production, citing “unique challenges and sensitivities.”